• Skip to main content

 Basket weaving tool kit

-Check out my Etsy shop Textile Indie Supplies for a tool kit that includes reed cutters, stake weight, straight-tipped packer, 4 metal clamps, and 4 plastic clamps.
+Check out the Textile Indie Shop for a tool kit that includes reed cutters, spoke weight, a straight-tipped packer, 4 metal clamps, and 4 plastic clamps.

 Basketry tools and uses